About Integrating External Databases with Your Wix Site

 6. The translated response is sent to the Wix site and processed in the same way as an internal data response.

-Wix created container image adaptors for a number of databases that can run on AWS, Google Cloud Platform, and Microsoft Azure.
+Wix created out-of-the-box container image adaptors for several databases on external platforms, including AWS, Azure, and Google Cloud Platform.

 MySQL

-MySQL supported vanilla MySQL versions 5.7 to 8.0.
+MySQL supports vanilla MySQL versions 5.7 to 8.0.
 This includes variants like MariaDB and Percona Server for MySQL, as MySQL APIs are fully compatible.

 The following managed versions of MySQL are supported: